How Public Transit Systems Work

 Passenger Flow and Transfers

-Many journeys involve transfers.
+Many transit journeys involve transfers between routes or modes.
 Well-designed transfer points reduce delays and make systems easier to use.
+Key design elements include:

 Reliability and Disruptions